 - 1. The Authority will not award more than two (2) applications and no more than \$3,500,000 in federal LIHTCs to any member of a Development Team.
-Additionally, the Authority will not award more than \$2,500,000 in federal LIHTCs to any one (1) application.
+Additionally, the Authority will not award more than \$2,500,000 1,750,000 in federal LIHTCs to any one (1) application.
 For example, a member could receive

 - one award for \$2,500,000, or

 - two awards for \$3,500,000 combined.

-For purposes of the maximums in this section, the Authority may determine that a person or entity not listed in an application is a member of the Development Team for the proposed project based on relationships between the parties in previously awarded projects and other common interests.
+For purposes of the maximums in this section, the Authority may will determine that whether a person or entity not listed in an application is a member of the Development Team for the proposed project based on relationships between the parties in previously awarded projects and other common interests.
 Standard fee for service contract relationships (such as accountants or attorneys) will not be considered.

-- 2. The Authority will not award more than two (2) new construction applications per county. - 3.
+- 2. The Authority will not award more than two (2)one (1) new construction applications per county. - 3.
 The limitations in this section do not include award(s) made under Sections III(B)(5).
-If the selection criteria would result in exceeding these amounts across set-asides, the Authority will make awards in the order listed in Section III(B).
-The Authority may exceed these limits in the event of inadequate demand among eligible applications which would prevent fully awarding the state's available resources.
+If the selection criteria would result in exceeding these amounts across set-asides, the Authority will make awards in the following order General New Construction, Rehabilitation, and High Demand New Construction. listed in Section III(B).
+The Authority may exceed these limits in the event of inadequate demand among eligible applications which would prevent fully awarding the state's available resources. - 4.
+An application will be ineligible for an award of 9% LIHTCs if - it requests the state LIHTC, and - the Authority does not have enough available.